 Today we dig deeper into another famous tall tale of Scottish history with a trip down to mystical, magical Loch Ness.
-A 1-hour transfer with superb views of the high summits of Cairngorms National Park takes us west to the tiny Speyside village of Carrbridge.
-Here we pause to admire the famous arched ‘Packhorse Bridge’, which dates back to 1717.
+We ride straight from the hotel this morning, initially enjoying a rolling ride with superb views of the high summits of the Cairngorms National Park.
+Reaching the village of Carrbridge, we pause to admire the famous arched ‘Packhorse Bridge’, which dates back to 1717.
 We then turn northwest, passing under the impressive Findhorn Viaduct which was completed in 1897, as we ride towards the village of Farr.
 Enjoy the vast views as we ride across the wild moors which form the southern banks of Loch Ness, leading to lunch at a charming local tea house.
 The ride ends with an epic descent which drops 1,300 feet over 5 miles, taking us down to the banks of Loch Ness itself and directly to our hotel in the attractive village of Fort Augustus.
 Here you’re free to explore the village for dinner on your own, and our guides are happy to provide some local favorite destinations.

 Carrbridge to Foyers to Fort Augustus with Shuttle

 Approximately 52 miles with 3,700 feet of climbing

 Approximately 39 miles with 2,700 feet of climbing